Tsiri/RHEIA/docs/sphinx/connecting your own model.rst

 Run an uncertainty quantification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With the characterization complete for uncertainty quantification, the algorithm can be initiated with:
+With the characterization complete for uncertainty quantification, the Polynomial Chaos Expansion (PCE) method can be initiated with:

 .. code-block:: python
    :linenos: